yuhang2685/LeetCode-NoteBook-Python3/DataStructures/Array/Array.md

 Contents can be manipulated such as modify or swap.

-Related Data Structures are Hash Tables, Sets.
+Useful Data Structures are
+- Hash Table
+- Set

-Related Algorithms are Two Pointers.
+Useful Algorithms are
+- Two Pointers
+- Sorting